 - 1. Eligible applicants may be a Wisconsin city, village, town, county, or tribal government, and 501(c)(3) nonprofit organizations residing and performing projects in Wisconsin.
 Partnerships with other eligible applicants are encouraged.
 Individuals, businesses, schools, school districts and state agencies are not eligible to apply. - 2.
 This is a 50% reimbursement program.
 Grant funds are not provided up front.
-The applicant must initially fund 100% of project costs with a combination of cash, in-kind contributions and/or donations (donations can only count towards the applicant's share, they cannot be reimbursed).
+The applicant must initially fund 100% of project costs with a combination of cash, labor, and/or donations (donations can only count towards the applicant's share, they cannot be reimbursed).
 Upon completion, the grant recipient would request reimbursement for 50% of eligible costs.
 (501[c][3] nonprofit organizations may request an advance of no more than 50% of the grant when a grant is awarded.) - 3.
-The minimum total project cost is \$2,000.
-Grant requests must be between \$1,000 and \$25,000.
-There is no maximum project size; however, a grant award, and therefore reimbursement, is limited to \$25,000 for regular Urban Forestry grants, and \$5,000 for Startup grants. - 4.
-Proposals will be ranked by a core team of DNR Urban Forestry staff.
-Other appropriate program staff may be included as available.
-Ranking criteria are available in Appendix F, page 30 of this document. - 5.
+Regular Urban Forestry Grants range from \$1,000 to \$25,000 (total project cost, \$2,000 to \$50,000).
+Startup Urban Forestry Grants range from \$1,000 to \$5,000 (total project cost, \$2,000 to \$10,000).
+Applicants are encouraged not to grossly overmatch this does not make for a better proposal. - 4.
+Proposals will be ranked by DNR Urban Forestry staff.
+Other appropriate subject matter expert staff may rank applications as well.
+Tips for submitting a better proposal are available on page 7 of this document. - 5.
 The DNR's urban forestry coordinators are available to assist you with your grant application.
 Coordinators cannot write your grant application, but they can help you define your project, provide samples of previous applications, and review your application prior to submission.
-For mailing addresses and telephone numbers see Appendix A, page 16. - Answers to commonly asked questions are found on page 15.
-The statute and administrative rules governing the program are at: http://docs.legis.wisconsin.gov/statutes/statutes/23/097 and http://docs.legis.wi.gov/code/admin code/nr/001/47/V/50 - 7.
-In addition to our regular Urban Forestry Grant, the simplified Startup Grant is once again available for communities that want to start a tree management program or restart a program they once had.
-The Startup Grant has a maximum award of \$5,000 and is targeted for small projects that can encourage or inspire a community to begin to manage its trees.
-Information and application materials for both grants are available at: http://dnr.wi.gov/topic/UrbanForests/grants/index.html
+For staff contact information see Appendix A, page 19. - 6.
+Answers to commonly asked questions are found on page 18.
+The statute and administrative rules governing the program are at: State Statute and WI Admin Code